-16-18 years old numbers and income earned - Contracted numbers for 2018/19 were 2,016 and the College has achieved 2,044.
-As the College has achieved higher than contracted numbers, it will receive a greater funding allocation for 2019/20.
-Further funding has been secured for T Skills pilots and ESFA Test and Learn pilots.
+16-18 years old numbers and income earned - Contracted numbers for 2019/20 were 2,053 and the College has achieved 2,202.
+As the College has achieved higher than contracted numbers, it will receive a greater funding allocation for 2020/21.
+Further funding has been secured for T Skills, capacity building and ESFA Test and Learn pilots.

-Apprenticeship income - Earnings for Apprenticeships was £1,840k (2017/18 £2,096k).
-The reduction in income of £256k was due to a reduction in Apprenticeship provision as a result of the continued lack of an Apprenticeship Levy contract together with the impact of apprenticeship reform which has reduced apprenticeship numbers nationally.
+Apprenticeship income - Earnings for Apprenticeships was £924k (2018/19 £1,754k).
+The reduction in income of £830k was due to a reduction in Apprenticeship provision as a result of the continued lack of an Apprenticeship Non Levy contract together with the impact of apprenticeship reform which has reduced apprenticeship numbers nationally.
 In general, apprenticeship reform has seen a shift of funding from deprived to more affluent areas and from entry employment to professionals.
+The National lockdown in March 2020 due to COVID-19, had an impact on the apprenticeship funding as new sign ups were significantly reduced.

 Adult Skills income - The College has earned the full amount of its Adult Education Budget contract.
 This contract no longer includes student's aged 19+ undertaking study programmes who are funded separately.
-Earnings for 2018/19 were £3,131k, (2017/18 £3,131k).
+Earnings for 2019/20 were £3,609k, (2018/19 £3,131k).

-Higher Education income - Income for 2018/19 was £1,358k (2017/18 £1,506k).
-This was a result of the run out of some older programmes.
-2019-20 has seen the introduction of additional programmes catering to revised student demand and initial indications are that this change is proving successful.
+Higher Education income - Income for 2019/20 was £1,473k (2018/19 £1,358k).
+2019-20 has seen the introduction of additional programmes catering to revised student demand and the initial indications are that this change is proving successful.